-The interest payer will usually send you an RWT withholding certificate - IR15, or similar statement, showing the gross interest paid and the amount of RWT deducted.
+The interest payer will usually send you an RWT withholding certificate - IR15, showing the gross interest paid and the amount of RWT deducted.

 Write the total of all RWT deducted in Box 11A.

 Add up all the gross interest amounts (before the deduction of any tax) and write the total in Box 11B.